-NORD gratefully acknowledges Ronald R. Butendieck, MD, Division of Rheumatology, Department of Internal Medicine, Mayo Clinic, Jacksonville, Florida, for assistance in the preparation of this report.
+NORD gratefully acknowledges Ronald R. Butendieck, MD, FACP, Division of Rheumatology, Department of Internal Medicine, Mayo Clinic, Jacksonville, Florida, for assistance in the preparation of this report.

 The earliest symptom of Behçet’s syndrome is usually painful canker sores on the mucous membranes that line the mouth (aphthous stomatitis).
 The sores are usually round or oval with reddish (erythematous) borders that may occur anywhere within the mouth.
 They may be shallow or deep and may appear as a single lesion or a cluster of multiple lesions.
 The sores typically heal within a few days, up to a week or more, without scarring, but frequently recur.
 They may precede other symptoms of Behçet’s syndrome by a number of years.
 Sometimes similar sores may appear on the genitals, specifically the scrotum and shaft of the penis in males and the vulva in females.
 The sores are also round and painful, but may be larger and deeper than those affecting the mouth.
 These sores also recur, but unlike oral sores, may tend to scar.